mahdiidarabi/ctf-buidl-guidl/README.md

 ## Challenge 1

-The first challenge only wants users to call a function. you need to have a wallet to interact with the network (in this case Optimism), and easily can connet your wallet to the optimism scan and call the function (ax). you can also use other ways to call the fucntion like remix ide, etc.
+The first challenge only wants users to call registerMe(string memory _name) function of the challenge 1 contract (https://optimistic.etherscan.io/address/0xfa2Aad507B1Fa963A1fd6F8a491A7088Cd4538A5#code). you need to have a wallet to interact with the network (in this case Optimism), and easily can connet your wallet to the optimism scan (https://optimistic.etherscan.io/address/0xfa2Aad507B1Fa963A1fd6F8a491A7088Cd4538A5#writeContract) and call the function (ax). you can also use other ways to call the fucntion like remix ide, etc.